 Camp Ojibwa was founded in 1928 by Al Schwartz.
 The original site was near Three Lakes Wisconsin on Seven Mile Lake in Nicolet National Forest.
-Al leased an old resort called the New England resort.
-Seventeen boys attended camp for eight weeks.
+Al leased part of the New England Resort and had 17 campers there for for eight weeks.
 Travel was by train from Chicago to Rhinelander which took 14-16 hours.

 Not satisfied with the Three Lakes site Al, in 1929, leased a resort property on Little St. Germain Lake and 27 boys attended that summer.

-Al wanted to find a camp site that had as much lake frontage as possible, and in 1930 he purchased the current Camp Ojibwa site.
-Owned by the Niederlander’s of St. Louis, Al purchased camp from the widowed Mrs. Niederlander.
-The camp was originally a summer home and was sold and financed at a bank in St. Louis where Al finalized his plans with Mrs. Niederlander.
+Al wanted to find a camp site that had as much lake frontage as possible.
+In 1930, he purchased the current Camp Ojibwa site.
+The camp was originally a summer home owned by the Niederlander family and was sold and financed at a bank in St. Louis.

 Dynamite was used to clear areas now known as the campus and middle fields.
 The far field was once a potato farm.